tanderson2201/tanderson2201.github.io/_posts/2024-10-06-Atlassian Jira Automation Script.md

 These PowerShell scripts for automating the creation of tickets, adding a comment to a ticket and creating actions based of a comment in a ticket using the Atlassian REST API.
 These scripts can implemented into new and existing projects to assist with automation or logging of activities.

-> Create API key [here](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) `do not share this key and keep it in a secure location`.
+> Create API key [here.](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) Do not share this key and keep it in a secure location.
 {: .prompt-info }